Adding users

 - Create a new user

-If more than one person uses Bp Event, assign individual access data and passwords to all users for better traceability of user actions.
+If more than one person uses Bp Event, assign individual access data and passwords to all users for better traceability of user actions. - Go to the Administration tab in the function bar and select Administration tab in the function bar and select Users > Users > User > User > New.
+New.

 - The input window for creating a new user will open.